LondonGophers/StudyGroup/workspaces/ilanpillemer/solutions/ch4/ex4.7/README.md

 ## Logic

 I need to find one counter example that shows this is not possible.
 In order for it not be possible I need to show of the three possible swaps for a carefully chosen three rune byte array all of them will lose data if no new memory is allocated to prevent this..

-Which I am still looking for.
+Upon looking for such an example it becomes clear that although it is impossible to swap "over" an rune without needing temporary storage, it is always possible to swap adjacent runes.

+Thus, if you swap iteratively each rune from right to left, you can reverse a unicode byte array without allocating any new memory..